mhornstein/DK-NLP/deployment/README.md

 ### 2. Docker Compose Usage

-The `deployment\docker-compose` directory includes two docker-compose.yml files for different deployment modes:
+The `deployment\docker-compose` directory includes two docker-compose yaml files for different deployment modes:

 - **Development Mode** - `docker-compose.dev.yaml`: Sets up the application with API exposure and client-side debugging capabilities.
 This mode is ideal for development and testing.
 - **Production Mode** - `docker-compose.prod.yaml`: used for production use.
 It doesn't offer the API exposure and client-side debugging capabilities.